cadekynaston/you-would-not-believe-your-eyes/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/52800b5e-6767-494a-9e0e-7824c7efb3b5/deploy-status)](https://app.netlify.com/sites/believe-your-eyes/deploys)

 A really neat website I created to practice using Gatsby, React and Particles.js.
-I also want to use this site to see what insights I can find about SEO and making things trend.
+I also want to use this site to learn more about google analytics and to see what insights I can find about SEO and making things trend.
 [Visit the site here](https://youwouldnotbelieveyoureyes.com/)!

 ## Tech Stack
 - [Gatsby](https://www.gatsbyjs.org/)